dangtahuu/TKXDPM.KHMT.20231-04/README.md

 - Implementation details:
   - Pull Request(s): [Attach links to your pull requests here.
 You can attach multiple pull requests]()
-  - Specific implementation details:
-    - Didn't find any instance of content and common coupling
+  - Specific implementation details: Find content and common coupling in the code base but didn't find anything

 </details>